solspace/ee-freeform/documentation/multi-page-forms.md

 	* Any data entered into the current page that has NOT yet been submitted "forward" will not be saved when clicking **Previous** submit button.
 As in, clicking the Previous button will not save any changes you made to that form page.
 * If an earlier page contains file upload field(s), files will actually be uploaded before the form is officially submitted.
 	* If the form is never completed, the submission clearing (described above) will remove the file after 3hrs.
+* Multipage forms are not available in the *Freeform Express* edition.